How To Use This Site

-Tip: If you have no experience in working with patterns I suggest first visiting your local library or bookseller and find something on dressmaking.
+The Professor says: If you have no experience in working with patterns or sewing, I suggest first visiting your local library or bookseller and find something on dressmaking.
 It's much easier to get a good grounding in these techniques before you add the complications that stretch factors bring to the cutting table.

 Many people will tell you that stretch fabrics are more forgiving and much easier because you don't have to worry about a few millimeters here or there.
 True and not true.
 Certainly you can make something that will vaguely fit, but to make something that fits well, sits flat and is stable means understanding why you are doing what you are.

 Sewing stretch fabrics also takes some practice to get right.
 Most people find it quite daunting at first but with a little practice it isn't really any harder than other fabrics.
 You just need to get the hang of how the fabric behaves in each of your machines.
 Don't expect perfect results, even tensions and straight seams the first time.
 Stick with it and a whole new exciting world of sewing will open up for you.
 Although this text is about pattern making, I'll add hints and tips here and there to help you through some of the sewing difficulties.